Burns' Heir

 "Burns' Heir" is the eighteenth episode of the fifth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on April 14, 1994.
 In the episode, Mr. Burns has a near-death experience that prompts him to find an heir to inherit his wealth after he dies.
-He chooses Bart as his heir because he admires the boy's malevolence.
-Marge convinces Bart to spend time with his benefactor, who allows his heir the money and freedom to do whatever he pleases.
-Soon Bart leaves his family to live with Burns instead.
+He chooses Bart as his heir because he admires the "creature of pure malevolence".
+Marge convinces Bart to spend time with his benefactor, who allows his heir the money and freedom to do whatever he pleases, and Bart soon leaves his family to live with Burns instead.

-The episode was written by Jace Richdale and directed by Mark Kirkland. "'Burns' Heir'" is Richdale's sole writing credit.
+The episode was written by Jace Richdale (his sole writing credit for the series) and directed by Mark Kirkland.
 David Silverman was originally set to direct the episode, but he was so swamped with his work as supervising director that it was reassigned to Kirkland.